hkirk/ST2ITS2_Material/slide_server/slides/Week 6/uml-class-diagrams.md

 * Static diagram type
 * Describe types in a system
-    * plus relationship between these
+    * and relationship between these

 ----